 Bipolar II Disorder.
 Bipolar II is defined by a pattern of manic and depressive episodes, but not to the degree or severity of Bipolar I.

 Cyclothymic Disorder.
 Cyclothymic Disorder, or cyclothymia, is defined by repeated periods of manic symptoms and depressive symptoms lasting at least two years.
 However, the symptoms do not reach the diagnostic criteria for manic or depressive episodes.

 Other Specified and Unspecified Bipolar Disorders.
 This category includes bipolar disorder symptoms that do not fit into the above categories.

 What it Feels Like to Have Bipolar Disorder

 Living with bipolar disorder can be extremely challenging.
 The mood changes can be swift, or can linger for several days.
-While in a manic phase the individual may experience supercharged energy, sharp concentration, and feel inspired to conquer the world.
-But, sadly, the depressive episode will swoop in an dash those dreams leaving the individual feeling ultra fatigued, defeated, and sad.
+While in a bipolar manic phase the individual may experience supercharged energy, sharp concentration, and feel inspired to conquer the world.
+But, sadly, bipolar depression will swoop in an dash those dreams leaving the individual feeling ultra fatigued, defeated, and sad.

 It is also difficult for family members or friends to be exposed to someone with bipolar disorder that isn’t being treated, as the erratic mood swings keep people off balance, unsure of which version of the friend they are getting each day.
 Bipolar support groups can be very helpful to both the individual with the disorder and their loved ones, as these groups offer helpful tips and strategies for managing life alongside someone struggling with bipolar disorder.